 Tip: Between April and October, head out on an excellent hike in Wadi Mujib, located next to the Dead Sea.

-Jerash is located in Northern Jordan 45 minutes from Amman.
-This modern city is one of the largest in Jordan, but the main draw are ruins of ancient Jerash.
+Located in Northern Jordan, Jerash is 45 minutes from Amman.
+This modern city is one of the largest in Jordan, but the main draw is the ruins of ancient Jerash.
 This Greco-Roman city was built as early as 300 BC by the Greeks.
-After conquests by Romans in 63 BC, Romans continued to build a prosperous city for hundreds of years.
+After conquests by Romans in 63 BC, Romans continued to build a prosperous city that lasted hundreds of years.
 This site holds some of the best preserved Roman ruins and is one of the most popular tourist attractions in Jordan.

 Cost: Entry to Jerash ruins is 10 JD.
-The Jordan Pass covers the entry.
+The Jordan Pass covers the entrance.

 Dana Biosphere Reserve

 As the largest reserve in Jordan, Wadi Dana is becoming more popular each year for tourism.
-The area is a melting pot of wildlife and animals from Africa, Asia and Europe.
-There are over 1,250 species within the reserve, and up to 25 of which are considered endangered.
+The area is a melting pot of wildlife and animals with roots from Africa, Asia, and Europe.
+There are over 1,250 species within the reserve and up to 25 of which are considered endangered.
 The best way to explore Wadi Dana is by hiking on one of the popular trails.
 Some of the best hikes are on the White Dome Trail, the Wadi Dana Trail, the Wadi Dathneh Trail, and the Wadi Ghwair Trail.